Exercise and Improved Work Efficiency

 We recommend that you never exercise just before bedtime (wait at least 2-3 hours before going to sleep) because it increases your core temperature and releases hormones that can keep you awake.

-To put it simply, the benefits of regular exercise include effects improve your health and quality of life.
-It is beneficial to improve not only your physical health but mental health, mood, reduce stress and improve sleep.
-This all leads to improved work performance and efficiency.
+To put it simply, exercise offers benefits that improve your health and quality of life.
+It is beneficial to improve not only your physical health but mental health, mood, reduce stress, and improve sleep.

 Now get off the couch and start moving.